maarten-pennings/6502/6gpio/README.md

 ![Secondary address decoder](address-decode-gpio.png)

-This (sub) decoder ignores line A11.
-So, to switch LED3 on access memory 86XX and to swicth it off access 87XX.
+This (sub) decoder decodes lines A0-A2.
+So, to switch LED3 on access memory 8006 and to switch it off access 8007 (but 8016 and 8017 or 8FF6 and 8FF7 work as well).

 ## 6.3.
 7-segment display